IN THE MOUNTAINS OF FIRE

 To do this I had to push my things in a cart through the streets, rented on the spot, like a vegetable vendor.
 Heavy—how did I come to weigh myself down with so much?

 All around me people ran mad with pleasure on this, Fat Tuesday, given license by their masks to prank about in ways beneath their dignity all the rest of the year.
 They started in last night at midnight, and by the time I trundled through them , in the pre-dawn blue, they had reached fine form, stinking of liquor and sweat.

 Officially nobody knows anybody.
-You do not recognize the magistrate shrieking with laughter as he climbs the courthouse pillar like a schoolboy up a tree.
+You do not recognize the magistrate shrieking with laughter as he climbs the courthouse pillar like a schoolboy up a tree, egged on by his normally stuffy peers.
 You do not recognize Madame Patron of the Symphony, flouncing about in a merry dance, in a fairytale-peasant's short-sleeved blouse, waving her naked arms.
 You do not recognize the rogues who pinch the bottoms of squealing wenches similarly masked.